NilPointer-Software/bdfd-wiki/src/bdscript/lowestRoleComplex.md

 # $lowestRole[]
-Returns the ID of the provided user's lowest role (according to it's position).
+Returns the ID of the provided user's lowest role (according to its position).

 ## Syntax
 ```